I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/bthddi/ns-bthddi-_brb_l2ca_open_channel.md

 ## Members

 `BtAddress`

 The Bluetooth address of the device for which the connection is intended.

 `Callback`

 The
-     <a href="..\bthddi\nc-bthddi-pfnbthport_indication_callback.md">L2CAP Callback
+     <mshelp:link keywords="bltooth.l2cap_callback_function" tabindex="0"><i>L2CAP Callback
-     Function</a> implemented by the profile driver, that the Bluetooth driver stack should call to notify the profile driver about any changes to the L2CAP connection.
+     Function</i></mshelp:link> implemented by the profile driver, that the Bluetooth driver stack should call to notify the profile driver about any changes to the L2CAP connection.

 `CallbackContext`

 The context to pass to the callback function specified in the
      <b>Callback</b> member.
 The profile driver defines this value.

 `CallbackFlags`

-            A flag that specifies which events should generate a callback routine to notify the profile driver that the event has occurred.
+A flag that specifies which events should generate a callback routine to notify the profile driver
+     that the event has occurred.
 Valid flag values are contained in the following table.

 <table>
 <tr>
 <th>Flag</th>